Below we answer questions submitted by members of the campus community through our ‘Ask the Dietitian’ survey.

 - How can I lose weight by eating healthy?

-- There are several ways to lose weight and still enjoying what you eat without depriving yourself and feeling hungry.
+- There are several ways to lose weight and still enjoy what you eat without depriving yourself and feeling hungry.
 To lose weight, it’s recommended to reduce the number of calories that you consume (food and beverages) and to increase physical activity.
-However, instead of focusing in calories, focusing in the quality of your diet may be more beneficial to achieve and maintain a heathy weight.
-Whole grains, variety of fruits and vegetables, healthy fats and lean proteins are some of the components of a healthy diet in addition to lowering added sugars and refined carbs.
+However, instead of focusing on calories, focusing on the quality of your diet may be more beneficial to achieve and maintain a healthy weight.
+Whole grains, a variety of fruits and vegetables, healthy fats, and lean proteins are some of the components of a healthy diet in addition to lowering added sugars and refined carbs.
 You can also use MyPlate, which is a very useful tool to learn about portion control and wellness!